-We have audited the accompanying Consolidated Balance Sheets of ESCO Technologies Inc. and subsidiaries (the Company) as of September 30, 2010, and 2009, and the related Consolidated Statements of Operations, Shareholders' Equity, and Cash Flows for each of the years in the three-year period ended September 30, 2010.
-We also have audited the Company's internal control over financial reporting as of September 30, 2010, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the accompanying Consolidated Balance Sheets of ESCO Technologies Inc. and subsidiaries as of September 30, 2011, and 2010, and the related Consolidated Statements of Operations, Shareholders' Equity, and Cash Flows for each of the years in the three-year period ended September 30, 2011.
+We also have audited ESCO Technologies Inc.'s internal control over financial reporting as of September 30, 2011, based on criteria established in Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 ESCO Technologies Inc.'s Management is responsible for these Consolidated Financial Statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting.
 Our responsibility is to express an opinion on these consolidated financial statements and an opinion on ESCO Technologies Inc.'s internal control over financial reporting based on our audits.